 The car used by Jackie Chan in this movie is a Mitsubishi Starion, sold in the United States under that name but more commonly known as a Conquest, sold by Dodge, Plymouth and Chrysler dealerships.
 With only trivial exceptions, the ones sold in domestic dealerships differed from the Starion in name only.
 Within the last few years, the car Chan used in the movie was salvaged and restored by a member of StarQuestClub, the national owner's club for Starions and Conquests, and is now roadworthy again.

-Hal Needham, on the first film's commentary, talked about how Frank Sinatra showed up very early on the set of this film to get his parts shoot, and then left before the other actors even showed up.
+Hal Needham, on the first film's commentary, talked about how Frank Sinatra showed up very early on the set of this film to get his parts shot, and then left before the other actors even showed up.
 If you watch closely during the office scene, Sinatra is never on film with the other actors.
 A few times his back is shown with the other characters facing him, but this is a double.

 The stretched Chrysler Imperial limousine (stretched by 36 inches) used by Burt Reynolds was converted by ASC (American Sunroof Corporation) outside Detroit, Michigan, using the front doors from a 1979-81 Dodge St. Regis sedan.
 This limousine was used in Reynolds, previous films Sharky's Machine (1981) and Stick (1985).
 Co-star Frank Sinatra had a similar limousine converted by the same coachbuilder, which is still owned by the Sinatra family.

 Roger Moore parodied his James Bond persona in the first "Cannonball Run" film, driving an Aston Martin and frequently, when on camera, a scene was introduced with James Bondesque music.
-Though Moore does not return in this sequel, there are a number of new James Bond connections: Richard Kiel who had played Jaws in The Spy Who Loved Me (1977) and Moonraker (1979), and Telly Savalas, who had played Ernst Stavro Blofeld in On Her Majesty's Secret Service (1969).
-This movie features a car that can turn itself into a submersible vehicle a la the underwater car from The Spy Who Loved Me (1977), while Kiel is often seen brandishing his teeth (real, not metal) in a number of shots.
+Though Moore does not return in this sequel, there are numerous new James Bond connections: Richard Kiel who had played Jaws in The Spy Who Loved Me (1977) and Moonraker (1979), and Telly Savalas, who had played Ernst Stavro Blofeld in On Her Majesty's Secret Service (1969).
+This movie features a car that can turn itself into a submersible vehicle a la the underwater car from The Spy Who Loved Me (1977), while Kiel is often seen brandishing his teeth (real, not metal) in numerous shots.
 Savalas' character "Hymie Kaplan" is seen spinning out of control after Arnold (Kiel) gives him the right hook--similar to the scene where Bond dispatches Sir Hugo Drax out of an airlock in "Moonraker".

 According to Hal Needham in the first film's commentary, they almost got in trouble with the Bond producers because of Roger Moore's role; being that he, among other things, had a car with gadgets.
 In this film, Jackie Chan's car has all the gadgets a la James Bond (even more than Chan's car had in the first film); and Chan's partner is Richard Kiel, most famous for his role as James Bond's nemesis "Jaws".